Even the most experienced land buyers may not know about conservation easements.

 Now, conservation easements have gotten quite a bit of notice in the past four years.

-This is, in part, because of President Donald Trump.
+This is, in part, because of Donald Trump.

 He created a conservation easement for his Mar-A-Lago estate in 1993 and has popularized this structure.

-When the property was appraised at $25 million in 1993, the easement prevented him from selling antiques inside the historic buildings or adding more buildings to the compound.
+When the property was appraised at $25 million in 1993, he donated an easement that prevented him from selling antiques inside the historic buildings or adding more buildings to the compound.

 This easement ultimately reduced the valuation of Mar-a-Lago to $19.25 million.